MWDelaney/eleventy-plugin-reusable-components/README.md

 </details>

 > **Note:** The `renderComponent` filter accepts a template language parameter (`"njk"`, `"liquid"`, `"webc"`, `"vto"`, etc.) and can process both single components and arrays of components.
-If no template language is specified, it defaults to the calling template's language.
 The filter automatically merges component default values with your provided data - any missing fields will use the defaults from the component file.

 ## Configuration